My mother named me Roy,

 I tried writing poems.

-Now, I’m much older,
+Now, that I’m sixty,

-And all I can do–is blog.
+All I can do—is blog.

 I call myself, Elroypoet: king of poetry.